-Among those who guided the fortunes of the Library Company in the years before the Revolution were the silversmith Philip Syng, Dr. Thomas Cadwalader, the schoolmaster Francis Alison, the builder-architect Samuel Rhoads, Secretary Richard Peters of the Governor's Council, and a bit later the merchant-patriot Charles Thomson and John Dickinson, the "Pennsylvania Farmer."
+Among those who guided the destinies of the Library Company in the years before the Revolution were the silversmith Philip Syng, Dr. Thomas Cadwalader, the schoolmaster Francis Alison, the builder-architect Samuel Rhoads, secretary Richard Peters of the Governor's Council, and a bit later the merchant-patriot Charles Thomson and John Dickinson, the "Pennsylvania Farmer."
+On May 9, 1769, Sarah Wistar became the first woman to be voted a share.

 The library kept growing in part by absorbing some of its own progeny.
 The Union Library, founded in 1746, into which had been incorporated the much smaller Association Library and Amicable Library, was merged in 1769 into the Library Company.
-Duplicates-alas, any edition of the same title-were sold.
+Duplicates - alas, any edition of the same title - were sold.
 The holdings and members of the two institutions were consolidated.
 A new printed catalogue with 2,033 entries was prepared and published in 1770.
-On this occasion the books were renumbered by size, beginning an accession record that is continued to this day.
+On this occasion the books were renumbered by size, beginning an accession series which is continued to this day.